Eye-popping overtime: Prison employees double salaries, causing burnout and costing state millions

 “Corrections is not the most glamorous job.
 It’s a challenging job,” said Foxall, discussing high turnover in American prisons.
 “Hiring problems predate the pandemic.
 The pandemic has exacerbated problems.”

-The state hopes the recent raises announced for correctional officers will help recruit and retain staff, lowering the department’s reliance on overtime to keep afloat.
-Within six weeks of the change, the department saw 630 applications for corporal positions, compared to 162 applications the five weeks prior.
+The state hopes the recent raises announced for correctional officers will help recruit and retain staff, lowering the department’s reliance on overtime to stay afloat.
+Within six weeks of the change, the department saw 630 applications for corporal positions, compared with 162 applications the five weeks prior.

 The department has hired about 140 of those applicants, Frakes said.